-The EIS program offers courses in oral communication, academic writing, pronunciation, and college teaching for international teaching assistants.
-More than 300 international graduate students from many departments and countries take EIS courses each year.
-Most students enroll in EIS courses as a result of the placement exams; however, we welcome all international graduate students who want to improve their English skills.
+The EIS program offers courses in academic writing, oral communication, academic presentations, pronunciation, and college teaching for international teaching assistants.
+More than 300 international graduate and professional students from across the university take EIS courses each semester.
+Most students enroll in EIS courses as a result of the placement exams; however, we welcome all international graduate and professional students who wish to improve their English skills.

 This course concentrates on developing advanced skills in a variety of written academic genres.
-Students analyze and produce discipline-specific text forms and improve control over grammatical, syntactic, and rhetorical structures of academic writing.
+Students analyze and produce both general and discipline-specific text forms and improve control over grammatical, syntactic, and rhetorical structures of academic writing.
 Through individualized instructor attention and peer review, students improve awareness of their individual writing strengths and weaknesses.
-They gain experience revising their texts and become familiar with online and other academic resources, facilitating continued self-directed learning.
+They gain experience revising their texts and become familiar with online and other academic resources, which facilitate continued, self-directed learning.

 The writing texts assigned include Problem-Solution Paper, Literature Review, and Final Research Paper.
 In the Final Research Paper, students work with the research paper sections specific to their field.
 Additionally, some course topics include professional correspondence, field-specific style, audience awareness, flow, and source synthesis.